How to resolve a bank? The role of the Single Resolution Board (SRB) in averting the next banking crisis – looking at the Banco Popular case DRAFT

 (Figure 1 – Banking Union)

 The SRB as an EU agency has a broad mandate and an autonomous budget as independence is especially crucial when resolving significant banks.
-This mission is one of great societal relevance and one the authors stand behind.
+This mission is one of great societal relevance and one the author’s stand behind.

-How does the SRB resolve a bank looking at the Banco Popular case?
+How does the SRB resolve a bank looking at the Banco Popular case

 (Figure 2 – Resolution making process)

-The procedure, according to which the SRB adopts resolution schemes and according to which the resolution becomes a fully-fledged resolution plan, is described in Art.
-18 SRMR (Figure 2).
+The procedure according to which the SRB adopts resolution schemes and according to which the resolution becomes a fully-fledged resolution plan, is described in Art.
+18 SRMR.
+(Figure 2).

-• Step 3: Public Interest assessment
+• Step 3: Public interest assessment

-First, the ECB should find a bank that is failing or likely to fail, but it is also possible for the SRB to proceed to a similar assessment on its own.
-However, this happens only when it is requested by the ECB to transmit an assessment for the entity in question, and the ECB fails to act within three days of the request.
-In the case of Banco Popular, the SRB initiated proceedings on 3 June 2017 and asked the ECB to assess Banco Populars situation.
-On 6 June 2017 the ECB determined that the bank was failing or likely to fail as [i]t is likely that the institution will not be able to pay back its debts or other liabilities in the near future” (Art.
+First, the ECB should find a bank is failing or likely to fail, but it is also possible for the SRB to proceed to a similar assessment on its own.
+However, this only happens when the ECB is specifically requested by the SRB to make an assessment and when the ECB fails to act within three days of the request.
+In the case of Banco Popular the SRB initiated proceedings on the 3rd June 2017 and asked the ECB to assess Banco Populars situation.
+On the 6th June 2017 the ECB determined that the bank was failing or likely to fail as ‘[i]t is likely that the institution will not be able to pay back its debts or other liabilities in the near future’ (Art.
 2).
 Thereby, the first condition of Article 18 (1)(a) is fulfilled, the bank is having severe liquidity issues endangering the financial stability of Spain and Portugal.

-Step 3: Public Interest assessment
+Step 3: Public interest assessment

 Lastly, the adoption of the resolution must serve the public interest (Art.
 18 (1), (5) SRMR).
 The SRB in cooperation with the ECB determined that the resolution is in the public interest to safeguard financial stability in Spain and Portugal (Art.
 4).

 In the Banco Popular case, the SRBs executive session, which consists of the Chair and four full-time members, which are observed by the Commission and the ECB, determined the three conditions given.
-Shortly after, it adopted the resolution scheme on 7 June at 5:30 am according to Art.
+Shortly after, it adopted the resolution scheme on the 7th June at 5:30 am according to Art.
 18 (1) SRMR.

-The SRB decided to use the sale of a business tool (Figure 3), which enabled the conversion of capital into shares which were subsequently bought by Banco Santander for the symbolic amount of 1 Euro.
+The SRB decided to use the sale of business tool (Figure 3), which enabled the conversion of capital into shares which were subsequently bought by Banco Santander for the symbolic amount of 1 Euro.
 Banco Santander was able to provide the necessary liquidity and Banco Popular was able to open the next day as a subsidiary of Banco Santander.

 (Figure 3 – Resolution Tools)

 The implementation of the adopted resolution relied solely on the relevant National Resolution Board.
 Nonetheless, according to Art.
-29 SRMR, where a national resolution authority has not applied, not complied, or has applied it in a way which poses a threat to any of the resolution objectives or the efficient implementation, the SRB may take over the implementation of the resolution, after informing the Authority and the Commission.
-In the Banco Popular case, the Spanish authority swiftly implemented the SRB resolution scheme.
+29 SRMR, where a national resolution authority has not applied, not complied or has applied it in a way which poses a threat to any of the resolution objectives or the efficient implementation, the SRB may take over the implementation of the resolution, after informing the Authority and the Commission.
+In the Banco Popular case the Spanish authority swiftly implemented the SRB resolution scheme.

 What democratic legitimacy challenges may arise from this process?